UCLA-SCaN/ucla-scan.github.io/index.md

 Our research takes a data-driven approach to understanding the Internet’s performance and security.
 We build data collection systems that rigorously account for the Internet’s complexities to reveal in near-real time previously-unseen critical operational challenges and threats.

 ## Joining the Lab
-We are looking for new students to join the lab!
-If you are interested getting involved, please reach out to [Liz](mailto:lizhikev@ucla.edu) or [Manda](mailto:mandat@ucla.edu).
 If you are interested in taking a class to learn more about our lab's research area, check out these courses: [ECE239AS: Computer Network Measurement and Security](https://lizizhikevich.github.io/ECE239AS-NetSec).
+Currently our lab is mostly full, but feel free to email [Liz](mailto:lizhikev@ucla.edu) or [Manda](mailto:mandat@ucla.edu) to learn about when we might have future openings.